 The uterus (womb) has a cavity in which a baby grows.
 Part of this lining (called endometrium) is shed every month and results in menstruation (a period).
 When this lining grows outside the uterus, we call it endometriosis.
 One in ten women (10%) of menstruating age have endometriosis, so it is considered common.
-It can occur from the age of puberty to beyond the menopause as well.
+It can occur from the age of puberty until the menopause.

 Endometriosis causes scar tissue and can result in the uterus, ovaries, fallopian tubes and bowel becoming stuck to each other and to the lining of the tummy.
 Here are some photos of what endometriosis looks like and photos of endometriosis that has been excised (cut out) for treatment.

 Normal pelvis with normal uterus, ovaries, fallopian tubes and Pouch of Douglas.

 Endometriosis of lining of right pelvic sidewall & uterosacral ligament.

 Endometriosis of lining of right pelvic side wall & uterosacral ligament.

 Endometriosis of both pelvic sidewalls, uterosacral ligaments & Pouch of Douglas.

 Endometriosis on lining of left pelvic sidewall and in Pouch of Douglas.